Registry of World Record Size Shells: Lost Operculum Club List of Champions (1950–1987)

-Beginning in the mid–20th century, several attempts were made to produce a list of the largest shell specimens.
-Perhaps the earliest of these was the Lost Operculum Club List of Champions, initiated in 1950 by John Q. Burch (1894–1974) of the Los Angeles–based Conchological Club of Southern California.
-This project was overseen by Bertram C. Draper (1904–2000) between 1966 and 1987, and bore four major print publications during this time.
-The list was limited in scope compared to later efforts, encompassing only marine species of the Eastern Pacific, from Alaska to Chile.
+From the outset, the endeavour was said to have "created a great deal of interest"; entries for 54 species had already been submitted by the printing of the second list in February 1950.
+Between 1966 and 1987, the project was overseen by Bertram C. Draper (1904–2000), and bore at least five standalone print publications during this time.
+The list was limited in scope compared to later efforts, ultimately encompassing only marine species of the Eastern Pacific, from Alaska to Chile.
 Unlike later publications it notably included a small number of fossil specimens.